Tufts-Technology-Services/tailscale-now/README.md

 # Making tailscale a first class citizen

-The purpose of this repository is to help answer questions to help make [Tailscale](https://tailscale.com/) a first class citizen within the list of components and tools we use at Tufts.
-We also want to use this repository to introduce Tailscale to other teams and see if it can help them on their daily activities.
+The purpose of this repository is to capture discussions to help [Tailscale](https://tailscale.com/) become a first class citizen within the list of components we use at Tufts.
+We also want to use this repository to introduce Tailscale to other teams to help them determine if it can be beneficial for them.

 ### What is Tailscale?